-Have you ever wished your DWG projects could be visualized on a realistic terrain in AutoCAD?
+Have you ever wished your DWG projects could be visualized on a realistic terrain in AutoCAD or BricsCAD?

 Plex-Earth 5D can make your wish come true by importing real-life terrain in its workspace with only a few clicks.

 Plex-Earth has been really well known for its endless capabilities.
-With one of them, being the ability to convert 2D imagery, into realistic 3D models.
+One of them, being the ability to convert 2D imagery, into realistic 3D models.

 This feature can instantly provide information regarding terrain's quality, characteristics, altitude variations, etc.

 It can be a useful tool, for every designer and engineer, in order to draw the conclusions they need and help them accomplish their projects, studies, and assessments, from the comfort of their desk.

 To learn more about it follow the detailed tutorial, and unwrap Plex-Earth's magic.

 Before we begin, we must make sure that the drawing is georeferenced.
 In case you don't know the coordinate system, or you start with a blank DWG, you can quickly georeference a blank drawing simply by copy-pasting your area's Google Earth placemark, in Plex-Earth's workspace.